Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/Before the HOL - AI-led business process automation.md

 ### Task 3: Download lab artifacts

 1. In the Azure Portal, open the Azure Cloud Shell by selecting its icon from the right side of the top toolbar.
-Be sure to select **Powershell** as the shell type.
+Be sure to select **PowerShell** as the shell type.

     ![A portion of the Azure Portal taskbar is displayed with the Cloud Shell icon highlighted.](media/bhol_azurecloudshellmenu.png "Opening the Cloud Shell")